WHAT IS YERBA MATE TEA?

 The Best Yerba Mate on Amazon!

 This is the lightest tea, and it is available in a variety of mixes and flavors.
 This ’smooth’ blend has around 20% stems which help reduce the bitterness and clogging of the straw by some pure teas.
-Since the stems take up a large percentage, the tea has weaker flavor.
+Since the stems take up a large percentage, the tea has weaker flavor, but still gives you the full Yerba mate benefits.

 Our favourite Suave blend!